nickoralias/haskell-study-oakland/README.md

-# Haskell Study Group
+# Oakland Haskell Study Group

 ## Guidelines

 We will work through [_Haskell Programming from First Principles_](http://haskellbook.com/) (aka the "Haskell Book") by Christopher Allen and Julie Moronuki.
 The only prerequisites for participating are this book, a computer, and your person.
 An open mind is also recommended.
 No prior experience with Haskell, functional programming, or coding in general is required.

+The meetings will take place at [Sudo Room](https://sudoroom.org/) every Friday at 7pm beginning November 3, 2017.

 To prepare for your first visit, please do the following:

 - **Join the [FPChat](http://fpchat-invite.herokuapp.com/) Slack community.**
-All announcements pertaining to this study group will be sent out via Meetup and Slack.
-On the FPChat Slack, look for the `#haskell-study-group` channel.
+All announcements pertaining to this study group will be sent out via Slack.
+On the FPChat Slack, look for the `#oakland` channel.

 - **[Purchase](https://gumroad.com/l/haskellbook) your own copy of the book (discount codes are available: see below).**
 You will need your own copy on your own machine so you can work with the PDF and your terminal open side-by-side.
 This book was independently researched, written, and published by two Haskell developers working in their spare time to support education in functional programming.
-As a member of our strong and supportive community, we know you are too committed to the spirit of pure actions to "borrow" someone else's copy.
-They typeset it with LaTeX: give them a break!

 - **Install [Stack](https://docs.haskellstack.org/en/stable/README/), the Haskell project development tool.**
 If you are familiar with package managers like npm, pip, and apt, Stack is similar.
 You needn't show up already an expert, but do at least [learn the basics](resources/haskell-stack-notes.md).
 If you want to know everything, though, you could watch [this video](https://www.youtube.com/watch?v=sRonIB8ZStw).
 The most important thing: whatever you do, _do not install the Haskell Platform_.